How To Become A Highly Paid Copywriter (with no experience)

 - Video scripts

 Despite the name, copywriters are more than just writers.
 They’re writers, salespeople, and behavioral psychologists all rolled into one.
-To be a good copywriter, you need to learn to master all those elements.
+To be a good copywriter, you need to learn to master all those elements and skills.

-Luckily, it’s easy to start gathering the experience you need.
+Luckily, it’s easy to start gathering the experience you need to become a successful copywriter.

-Copywriting salaries vary a lot depending on what setting you work in (more on that in the next section).
+Copywriting salaries can vary significantly, depending on what industry you work in (more on that in the next section) and how much experience you have as a writer.

 There are two main settings that you can work in as a copywriter:

 - In-house.
-Working for a company or marketing agency.
+Working for a company or marketing agency as a full-time employee.

 - Freelance.
-Working as a freelance copywriter (aka being your own boss).
+Working as a freelance copywriter (aka being your own boss) with clients you locate and secure with an agreed upon rate.

 - Stable income and benefits